DLR-RB/mosdl/README.md

         If given an MO data structure XML Schema file will be generated.
 -sv, --skip-validation
         If given try to recover from MOSDL files with errors and do not validate XML input and output files against the service schema.
 Useful for slightly malformed files.
--t, --doc-type <mosdl-doc-type>
+-t, --doc-type <doc-type>
-        Type of documentation to create for MOSDL files (BULK: operation documentation will be generated in bulk; INLINE: operation documentation will be put in-line; SUPPRESS: all documentation is stripped).
+        Type of documentation to create for MOSDL or XSD files (BULK: operation documentation will be generated in bulk; INLINE: operation documentation will be put in-line; SUPPRESS: all documentation is stripped).
+BULK and INLINE produce the same results for XSD files.
         Possible values: BULK, INLINE, SUPPRESS
         Default: BULK
 -h, --help